Overview

 • Growing up in places where it was difficult to form close relationships, such as crowded orphanages.

 In addition, the child must be at least nine months old, and the signs of the disorder must be present for at least 12 months.
-After evaluating the signs and the severity of the disorder, a mental health professional may be able to provide an accurate diagnosis.
+After evaluating the signs and the severity of the disorder, a mental health professional may be able to provide an accurate diagnosis of DSED.

-Left unaddressed, DSED may lead to various problems related to attachment and social development.
-By identifying these symptoms early and seeking professional help, parents and caregivers can better support children with DSED as they develop into young adults.
+Left unaddressed, disinhibited social engagement disorder may lead to various problems related to attachment and social development.
+By identifying the symptoms early and seeking professional help, parents and caregivers can better support children with DSED as they develop into young adults.

 Causes